panoply/esthetic/docs/src/rules/liquid/delimiterTrims.md

   - multiline
 ---

+::: grid col-9 p-100

 # Delimiter Trims

 Delimiter whitespace trim dashes `{%-`, `-%}`, `{{-` and `-}}` control.
 This rule can be used for handling trim `-` application of delimiter expressions in Liquid tag and output type tokens.

-::: note
+This is a Liquid specific formatting rule which defaults to using `preserve` when no option has been specified.
+The **recommended** option to use is `tags` or `never`.

-This rule will not touch Liquid tokens encapsulated within strings, e.g: `"{{ foo }}"`.
+> This rule will not touch Liquid tokens encapsulated within strings, e.g: `"{{ foo }}"`.
 Tags which exist in string values or those contained between quotation characters are left intact.

 :::